n-timurka/vilmate/README.md

 `docker-compose up`

 ### API
-For the Laravel part you need to copy the `.env.example` file to `.env` like usual and copy DB file `cp database/database.sqlite.example database/database.sqlite`.
+For the Laravel part you need to copy the `.env.example` file to `.env` like usual and create DB file `database/database.sqlite`.
 Run `composer install` to install dependencies and that should be it for the app.
 After that you need to generate key `php artisan key:generate` and run a migrations `php artisan migrate`